-The spatial distribution of toothfish tag releases, recaptures, and longline fishing effort is given in Figure 2; it shows that (a) the spatial extent of longline fishing effort remained consistent between 2016-2022, (b) tag releases were well spread across the fishing area in high-release years (2017, 2018, 2021) compared to a more localised spread in low-release years (2019, 2020), and (c) spatial overlap between fish releases and their subsequent recaptures was high.
+The spatial distribution of toothfish tag releases, recaptures, and longline fishing effort is given in Figure 4; it shows that (a) the spatial extent of longline fishing effort remained consistent between 2016-2023, (b) tag releases were well spread across the fishing area in high-release years (2017, 2018, 2021, 2022) compared to a more localised spread in low-release years (2019, 2020), and (c) spatial overlap between fish releases and their subsequent recaptures was high.

-Figure 2.
-Spatial distributions of toothfish tag releases in FCZ in 2016-2021 (blue), and distributions of recaptures (red) in subsequent years (2017-2022); grey shading denotes the distribution of longline fishing effort in each year.
-Cells correspond to locations were at least one tagged fish was released (blue) or recapture (red), or where at least one longline was hauled (grey).
+Figure 4.
+Spatial distributions of toothfish tag releases in FCZ in 2016-2022 (blue) and recaptures in FCZ in 2017-2023 (red); grey shading denotes the distribution of longline fishing effort for each year.
+Recaptures after six years at liberty were excluded from the model and the plot.
+Cells correspond to locations where at least one tagged fish was released (blue) or recaptured (red) or where at least one longline was hauled (grey).

-The current assessment used the data on longline-caught toothfish tag releases in 2016-2021 and their subsequent recaptures by longline in 2017-2022 (Table 2).
-Within-year recaptures were excluded from the model to restrict recapture data to tagged fish that had sufficient time to mix with the untagged population, at least at the local population level.
+The current assessment used the data on longline-caught toothfish tag releases in 2016-2022 and their subsequent recaptures by longline in 2017-2023 (Table 1).
+Within-year recaptures were excluded from the model to restrict recapture data to tagged fish that had sufficient time to mix with the untagged population, at least at a local population level.
 The CASAL modelling framework allowed the specification of several tag-related parameters, i.e. initial tag-release mortality, tag-related growth loss, tag detection rate, and tag shedding rate.
-These parameters were obtained from the literature or estimated outside of the stock assessment model; then used as fixed input values in the assessment.
+These parameters were obtained from the literature or estimated outside of the stock assessment model and then used as fixed input values in the assessment.

 Initial tag-release mortality was assumed to be 10% (Agnew et al. 2006), effectively reducing the number of tagged fish in the population at the time of tagging.
 Tagging was assumed to result in a retardation of growth in individual toothfish equivalent to half a year of zero growth immediately after tagging (Parker et al. 2013).
-The tag detection rate in the longline fishery was assumed to be 100% due to the high observer coverage (~50%), an excellent record of cooperation with a sole vessel operating in the fishery since 2017, and the fact that each fish is handled individually by several crewmembers while un-hooked, processed and packaged.
+The tag detection rate in the longline fishery was assumed to be 100% due to the high observer coverage (~50%), an excellent record of cooperation with a sole vessel operating in the fishery since 2017, and the fact that each fish is handled individually by several crewmembers while un-hooked and processed.

-All tagged toothfish in 2016-2022 have been double-tagged, with a large and a small dart tag.
-By 2022, 34 double-tagged fish have been recaptured with only large tags and 16 with only small tags remaining, allowing the estimation of tag-shedding rates.
+All tagged toothfish in 2016-2023 have been double-tagged, with a large and a small dart tag.
+By 2023, 41 double-tagged fish were recaptured with only large tags and 19 with only small tags remaining, allowing the estimation of tag-shedding rates.
 Tag shedding rates were calculated following the approach outlined by Dunn et al. (2011) and Ziegler (2017) but adapted here to accommodate non-identical tags.
-The instantaneous shedding rate of large tags was λ_1 = 0.0173 and of small tags λ_2 = 0.0360.
-Since the CASAL algorithm requires a tag shedding rate for a single-tagged fish only, tag shedding rates for double-tagged fish had to be approximated by a single-tag shedding rate, estimated as λ_5 = 0.0027.
+The instantaneous shedding rate of large tags was $\lambda_1 = 0.0177$ and of small tags $\lambda_2 = 0.0354$.
+Since the CASAL algorithm requires a tag shedding rate for a single-tagged fish only, tag shedding rates for double-tagged fish had to be approximated by a single-tag shedding rate, estimated as $\lambda_s = 0.0029$.
+However, the approximation proved adequate only when the available recapture data were restricted to fish recaptured after ≤ 6 years at liberty (for details see Dunn et al. 2011).
+Since our tagging programme is recent, the only case of recaptures after >6 years at liberty occurred in 2023 for fish tagged in 2016 (a single fish recaptured after 7 years; see Table 1); these data were excluded from the model to allow for the above-mentioned approximation and do not appear in corresponding plots throughout the report.